-A prospectus and accompanying prospectus supplement in electronic form may be made available on the web sites maintained by the underwriters.
-The underwriters may agree to allocate a number of securities for sale to their online brokerage account holders.
-Such allocations of securities for internet distributions will be made on the same basis as other allocations.
-In addition, securities may be sold by the underwriters to securities dealers who resell securities to online brokerage account holders.
+A prospectus in electronic form may be made available on the web sites maintained by the underwriters.
+The underwriters may agree to allocate a number of common units for sale to their online brokerage account holders.
+Such allocations of common units for Internet distributions will be made on the same basis as other allocations.
+In addition, common units may be sold by the underwriters to securities dealers who resell shares to online brokerage account holders.